mahmoudimus/ac/docs/public/developing/operations.md

 First, check out the [Atlassian Support Offerings](https://confluence.atlassian.com/display/Support/Atlassian+Support+Offerings).
 We are well known for our great support!
 Then, have a look at the [Atlassian Verified Program](https://developer.atlassian.com/display/MARKET/The+Atlassian+Verified+program) which lists some great recommendations for you to provide support to your customers for add-ons.

+On top of these suggestions, we recommend you document a self-service "troubleshooting" page that your clients can access when facing issues with your add-ons.
+This page should be referenced in a standard error page.